-Eligible applicants for the utilities-related grant categories of this program are limited to investorowned utility service providers under the jurisdiction of the New York State Public Service Commission (NYSPSC), the Federal Energy Regulatory Commission (FERC), or the Federal Communications Commission (FCC), with service territory in the affected area in Lower Manhattan, that incurred unreimbursed expenditures resulting from impact damage related to the attacks on September 11, 2001.
+Eligible applicants for the utilities-related grant categories of this program were limited to investor-owned utility service providers under the jurisdiction of the New York State Public Service Commission (NYSPSC), the Federal Energy Regulatory Commission (FERC), or the Federal Communications Commission (FCC), with service territory in the affected area in Lower Manhattan, that incurred unreimbursed expenditures resulting from impact damage related to the attacks on September 11, 2001.
 The background and guidelines for the URIR Program grants were set forth in the Initial Partial Action Plan and modified in subsequent amendments, including the elimination of three grant categories.